Making And Using A

 and apply the same sculpture preset as before.

-Now we have a very simple frame, which we will
+Now we have a very simple frame, which we will decorate with our new brush.

 Step 9.

-Activate the Paint Brush and if your swirly brush
+Activate the Paint Brush and if your swirly brush preset isn't already

-icon and select it from the list.
+selected, click on the presets icon and select it from the list.

 Add a New Raster Layer to your image.

-You can paint all the way around the picture, or just
+You can paint all the way around the picture, or just in certain areas, but as I

-Click once at point 1 (see the screenshot below),
+# Click with the brush once at point 1 (see the screenshot below), then holding down the shift

-point 2 and point 3.
+key click at point 2 and then point 3.

 This is the result